ibmverse/verse-developer/tutorials/tutorials.md

 Open `index.html` in a text editor, copy and paste our sample HTML code from [here][15] into the file, then save.

-The HTML will print out details of the event sent from Verse to the application for each of the action button added.
+The HTML will print out details of the event sent from Verse to the Application for each of the action button added.
 If there is any error occurs, it will be printed out in the div on the top right corner of the page.
-In the case of the bizCard extension, it will also print out the query arguments appended to the URL.
+In the case of the bizCard Extension, it will also print out the query arguments appended to the URL.

 ### Set up a web server